aimhubio/aim/docs_v4/source/getting_started/quick_start.rst

   aim server
   aim ui

-Log your first project
+Log your first project with Aim
 ======================

-Aim logs everything int o a `Repo` which is a collection of `Container` objects.
+Aim saves the logs into a `Repo`.
+Repo is a collection of `Container` objects.
 ML training `Run` is kind of a `Container`.

-`Container` is a set of `Sequence` objects interconnected by config dictionary.
+Container is a set of `Sequence` objects interconnected by config dictionaries.

 `Sequence` is a sequence of `Record` objects.

 `Metric` is a Sequence of `Number` objects.

+Hyperparameters and environment variables are examples of a config dictionary.

-The default Aim installation includes the `aimstack.base` app which contains all the primitives of logging.
+Default Aim installation includes the `aimstack.base` app which contains all the primitives for logging.

 Here is how to add Aim to your project and start logging straight away.

 Logger configuration
 --------------------
+In this example, we use the default Run.

 .. code-block:: python

   import aim
-  from aimstack.asp import Run
+  from aimstack.base import Run

   # Create a run
   aim_run = Run(repo='/path/to/repo/.aim')

-It's also possible to run Aim remotely, in that case the repo will be a uri to the remote repo.
+It's also possible to run Aim remotely, in that case the repo will be the destination of the remote aim deployment.

 Configure and log the run
 -------------------------